What is a newsletter?

 To add the newsletter opt-in form to your website, click on the “Share” tab at the top of the newsletter editor:

 After clicking, you will see a popup window with several options for sharing your subscription, including a link that takes you to a page where your form is hosted, as well as 3 options for HTML code that you can use to embed your form in your site’s HTML (the most simple of which is the “iframe” option):

 For a more detailed explanation on how to create a newsletter subscription form, set up a double opt-in system, and integrate the form into your website, read our tutorial.

 4. Create your first newsletter campaign

-Easily create professional-looking email newsletters with the help of our drag and drop email campaign editor.
+Easily make a newsletter that is professional-looking with the help of our drag and drop email campaign editor.